KludgeBricolage/CratesProjectMobile/README.md

 Update Log:
   - Header can go back :: Map (main) is on TODO
-  - Using DrawerLayoutAndroid as a sidebar/drawer
+  - GlobalHeader can now user Drawer.
-  - Temporary file: src/scenes/Drawer.js
+  - Can now delete temporary file: src/scenes/Drawer.js

 TODO:
-  - Implement Drawer.js to the app, see code for issues
   - Changing the dummy.json to be more realistic (in preparation for filtering and searching)
   - Think of a function to replace Map's back (since no back on main page) OR pull-right if button is just one
+  - Find a better way to dynamically display data.